Shadowfight001/metacode/README.md

 Public Variables:

-myTokenName: The name of the token.
+`myTokenName`: The name of the token.
-myTokenAbbr: The abbreviation of the token.
+`myTokenAbbr`: The abbreviation of the token.
-totalSupply: The total number of tokens in circulation.
+`totalSupply`: The total number of tokens in circulation.

 Mapping:

-balance: It basically maps addresses to their respective token balances.
+`balance`: It basically maps addresses to their respective token balances.

 Functions:

-mint: Creates new tokens and adds them to a specified address.
+`mint`: Creates new tokens and adds them to a specified address.
-burn: Destroys tokens from a specified address, reducing the total supply, with a check to ensure the address has enough tokens to burn.
+`burn`: Destroys tokens from a specified address, reducing the total supply, with a check to ensure the address has enough tokens to burn.